 HABEN, Nicholaus , born abt 1822 , died 9 Mar 1843 s/o Nikolaus and Elisabeth

 SAUERBIER, Johann "John" , born 1774 , died 23 Feb 1848 b.
 Grossenduft, Kurhessen

 STAUB, Johann "John" , born 26 Dec 1784 , died 20 Jan 1849 b.
 Alsweiler, St. Wendel county, Saarland, Germany

-NEIS, Nicholaus , spouse of Elisabeth Kraemer , born 6 Jan 1791 , died 22 Jun 1840 b.
-Sotzweiler, St. Wendel county, Saarland, Germany, per family, his remains are likely at Sandy Hill Cemetery and Elisabeth was likely buried at Greenmount Cemetery.
-She was born May 6, 1805, at Tholey, St. Wendel county, Saarland, Germany
+NEIS (Nice), Nicholaus , spouse of Elisabeth Kraemer , born 6 Jan 1791 , died 22 Jun 1840 b.
+Sotzweiler, St. Wendel county, Saarland, Germany, s/o Christophorus and Barbara Maldener Neis; per family, his remains are likely at Sandy Hill Cemetery; Elizabeth (1799-1868) buried at Greenmount Cemetery, Dansville, Livingston County, NY

 VOGT, Elizabeth Spahn , spouse of John Sr. , born abt 1821 , died 30 Aug 1856 per family buried here